vatpac-technology/sops/docs/terminal/eastsale.md

     East Sale TCU is a [military TCU](../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those in a civil TCU.
 Ensure you are familiar with the [military controller skills](../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
-TL TCU owns the Class C and G airspace within 50 DME YMES ARP, `SFC` to `F210`.
+ES TCU owns the Class C and G airspace within 50 DME YMES ARP, `SFC` to `F210`.

 <figure markdown>
 ![ES TCU Structure](img/es_tcu.png){ width="700" }